Program Site: The Australian National University (ANU) in Canberra offers the Australian National Internship Program (ANIP).

 - Defence and strategic policy for the Australian Strategic Policy Institute

 - The impact of arts funding for Arts ACT

-Course Load and Credit: The maximum number of units granted per semester is 16.
-Students earn 12 units for Internship A and may take one 4-unit ANU courses for a total of 16 units.
+Course Load and Credit: Students earn 4 units for Internship A and enroll in three 4-unit ANU courses for a total of 16 units.